 TIP: If budget allows, a 5 speed clipper is worth considering (there are corded and cordless options), as having those extra, lower speeds, means you can turn them down to run quieter with less vibration, ideal for puppies, for anxious dogs, for sensitive areas, and for when you’re learning to clip.
 Lower speeds also means the blade stays cooler for longer to help avoid blade burn so you can take your time.
 5 speed clippers still give you the high speeds and the extra torque you need for difficult, thick or knotted areas.

 TIP: BEFORE you buy any clipper …

-All the clippers listed above come with a standard #10 blade included free.
+All the clippers listed above come with a standard #10 blade included.
 They do NOT come with longer blades, or with comb attachments though, so to get longer coat lengths check the guide below to avoid disappointment.
 You'll need to purchase what you want separately with your clipper.